Haruitte/GamePrototype-TutorialsIncluded/Learning Journal.md

 ### After Class:

 Got help from a friend, found issue: Needed to assign a mesh and material to the Player Cube so that code could refer to that material, and change the colour there.
-Went back into the code and added the parameters to fix the
+Went back into the code and added the parameters to account for the material using Serialize field.
+Fixed.

+## Week Ten Goals (10/12/24)
+### Starting Prototype

+Because my Tutorials were all made in the same project, I just needed to add a way to make the prototype link to where I thought my final Game project would lead.
+I know roughly what I want the project to be, but needed to think how I could link what I've made.
+I decided to make my goal a looping level with check point that would detect if you had "cleared" the previous checkpoint.
+This is because from what I know about my final game project, it would be required to beat a certain "requirement" in order to get to the next room.
+I decided that I could have the protoype just check if the Player had passed the previous checkpoint as the condition and started finding a tutorial to follow along.

+ - Began following a tutorial.

+Issue:

+  - Had an issue with install where it stopped working.
+Went back to fix it.
+  - Couldn't find what the error was, as their seemed to be no issues in Unity or in the code.
+  - Look again: It was a spelling mistake.

+Back to tutorial:

+Main issues to resolve next:

+  -